Paylocity (PCTY)

 For software companies like Paylocity, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

 The market not only cares about gross margin levels but also how they change over time because expansion creates firepower for profitability and free cash generation.
-Paylocity has seen gross margins decline by 0.1 percentage points over the last 2 year, which is slightly worse than average for software.
+Paylocity has seen gross margins improve by 0.1 percentage points over the last 2 year, which is slightly better than average for software.

-In Q3, Paylocity produced a 68.5% gross profit margin, in line with the same quarter last year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs have been stable and it isn’t under pressure to lower prices.
+Paylocity produced a 67.8% gross profit margin in Q4, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 9. Operating Margin